golang/vscode-go/docs/settings.md

 Default: `"30s"`
 ### `go.toolsEnvVars`

-Environment variables that will be passed to the tools that run the Go tools (e.g. CGO_CFLAGS)
+Environment variables that will be passed to the tools that run the Go tools (e.g. CGO_CFLAGS) and debuggee process launched by Delve.
+Format as string key:value pairs.
+When debugging, merged with `envFile` and `env` values with precedence `env` > `envFile` > `go.toolsEnvVars`.
 ### `go.toolsGopath`

 Location to install the Go tools that the extension depends on if you don't want them in your GOPATH.